jiyoungj/jiyoungj.github.io/research.md

 <h3>Peer-reviewed Proceedings</h3>

+ <h4>2022</h4>

+  <b>Jang, J.</b>, & Katsika, A. (To appear).
+The coordination of boundary tones with constriction gestures in Seoul Korean, an edge-prominence language. <em> Proceedings of the 11th International Conference on Speech Prosody</em>.

  <h4>2020</h4>

   <b>Jang, J.</b>, & Katsika, A. (2020).
 The amount and scope of phrase-final lengthening in Seoul Korean. <em> Proceedings of the 10th International Conference on Speech Prosody</em>, 270-274.